redis/redis-doc/commands/memory-stats.md

 *   `aof.buffer`: The summed size in bytes of AOF related buffers.
 *   `lua.caches`: the summed size in bytes of the overheads of the Lua scripts' caches
+*   `functions.caches`: the summed size in bytes of the overheads of the Function scripts' caches
 *   `dbXXX`: For each of the server's databases, the overheads of the main and expiry dictionaries (`overhead.hashtable.main` and `overhead.hashtable.expires`, respectively) are reported in bytes